-At the law firm of Terry & Kelly, PLLC, we represent clients who have lost a family member in a tragic accident.
+At the law firm of TK Injury Lawyers, we represent clients who have lost a family member in a tragic accident.
 We can handle the wrongful death legal process so your family can focus on your emotional healing.
 Call (512)-910-2000 or contact us online for a free consultation to learn how an Austin wrongful death attorney can assist you.

 Summer is almost here, and that means road trip season.
 While getting out on the road with your family is a great way to see the country and reconnect with friends and loved ones, you want to make sure to keep your kids safe in the process – and to be in compliance with Texas’s […]

 It is an unfortunate fact of life, but accidents happen.
 Every day in Texas, people behind the wheel find themselves in a collision with other drivers and sadly suffer injury to their bodies and their vehicles.
 However, the greatest loss in a fender bender tends to occur when one or both parties is uninsured.
 Car […]